-As part of the 33 required credit hours of approved graduate work, students in both the JLC and THSP degree programs are required to take a practicum course (3 credits) that serves as a capstone to the program.
+As part of the 33 required credit hours of approved graduate work, students in the JLC degree program are required to take a practicum course (3 credits) that serves as a capstone to the program.
 This course should be taken after the student has completed JLC-680 and JLC-681 or an equivalent research methods sequence.
 The practicum is a hands-on experience that connects students to external clients in the field by having them assume the role of consultants that are tasked with meeting the client's needs and facilitating their goals.
 This provides practical experience, networking and professional development opportunities, and mirrors the experience that students will encounter in their respective fields.